rmorshea/talks/idom/what-is-idom/README.md

 <!--

-IDOM is a powerful UI framework inspired by React
+IDOM is a powerful UI framework

 -->

+# It's Declarative

-# Inspired By React
+# With React

 ```jsx
 import React, { useState } from "react";